 You must constantly put out new titles, learn which genres work, find your audience, and build your own mailing list.

-The romance writing course gives you all the tools you need, and if you put in the work, the rewards are definitely there to be had.
+There's some info here that gives you more detail.
+If you put in the work, the rewards are definitely there to be had.
 I've proven it, as have many others.
 Is the next romance success story yours?

 Get the knowledge you need, and get started to find out.